Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Individual Treatment Effects, (Conditional) Average Treatment Effects, Counterfactuals and Counterfactual identifiability

 The conditional average treatment effect is the difference in outcome between the choice of $T=1$ and $T=0$ when averaging over all patients with the same set of symptoms $H=h$ \begin{defn}[Conditional Average Treatment Effect]

 \end{defn}

 Since the exogenous noise (here, $S$) is generally not known, the ITE is typically an unknowable quantity.
 For a particular patient (with hidden state $S$), we will only observe the outcome under $T=0$ or $T=1$, depending on which treatment option was chosen; the counterfactual outcome will typically be unknown.
-Nevertheless, for a given SCM, it can be counterfactually estimated from the outcome and feedback, using the procedure detailed in section~\ref{sec:MBCFAC} (we suppose $O$ is included in $F$ to simplify notation) \begin{defn}[Counterfactually Estimated Individual Treatment Effect]
+Nevertheless, for a given SCM, it can be counterfactually estimated from the outcome and feedback.